-Often, parents are so focused on changing student’s behaviors we forget that what we do grows out of who we are.
+Often, parents are so focused on changing kids’s behaviors we forget that what we do grows out of who we are.
 If our primary focus is inspiring, influencing, and instilling healthy self-identities, then we are cultivating healthy children who will act the way they see themselves.

 The fruit of a plant is the natural product of the plant itself.
 When you see bad fruit, it’s a result of either an unhealthy plant by sickness or damage from outside factors.
 When bad fruit is produced, you don’t punish the plant, you deal with the fruit by removing it, cleaning up the mess, and most importantly nurturing the plant or environment so it can grow healthy fruit in the future.